Phqzing/Anti-Interrupt/README.md

 # Anti-Interrupt
-Prevent players from interrupting other peoeple's fights
+Prevent players from interrupting other peoeple's fights.

-#Config / Settings
+# Config / Settings
 ```
+---
 #set this to false if you don't want to send a message if someome tries to interrupta fight
 send-message: true